 Echolalia refers to the repetition of phrases that people have heard, perhaps in a favorite movie or television program.
 These phrases may or may not “fit” the context in which they are spoken, however, they typically do point to something concrete.
 Parents of autistic children are encouraged to watch the programs in which these phrases are spoken to attempt to figure out what their child might be trying to communicate when they use particular phrases.

 Individuals with some form of ASD typically have trouble understanding idiomatic language and metaphors.
-Another implication of this trait is a difficulty understanding jokes and humor, which often rely on a sarcastic tone to convey the speaker’s true meaning.
+Another implication of this trait is a difficulty understanding jokes and humor.
+Jokes and humor often rely on a sarcastic tone to convey the speaker’s true meaning.
 A hallmark of the ways individuals with autism communicate is focusing on the “key words” of a sentence.
-One of the best ways to accommodate this communication style is to speak in simple, plain sentences without idioms or figures of speech that hide the “true message” you’re trying to convey.
+One of the best ways to accommodate this communication style is to speak in simple, plain sentences.
+You should avoid the use of idioms or figures of speech that hide the “true message” you’re trying to convey.

 One difficulty individuals with autism find with communication is the ability to “stay on topic.”
-Because their minds are moving very quickly and processing many stimuli, their thoughts may seem disorganized or unfocused.
-However, this usually isn’t the case–unless an ASD individual has expressed the desire to stop talking about a given topic (in which case, you should definitely move on), they’re usually open to revisiting previous conversation topics.
+An autistic individual’s mind moves very quickly and processes many stimuli.
+Their thoughts may seem disorganized or unfocused.
+However, this usually isn’t the case.
+Unless an ASD individual has expressed the desire to stop talking about a given topic (in which case, you should definitely move on), they’re usually open to revisiting previous conversation topics.

 Related Resource: Top 20 Best Applied Behavior Analysis Programs

 We’ve aimed to highlight some of the most common communication traits of individuals with autism.
-For a more extensive list and other information about ASD, the Indiana Resource Center for Autism’s website is a fantastic resource.
+For a more extensive list and other information about autism spectrum disorder, the Indiana Resource Center for Autism’s website is a fantastic resource.
 We hope our list of the ways individuals with autism communicate has expanded your understanding of these unique communication methods.